Skip to main content

 If I don't pay for a single room, will I always have a roommate?

-If you’d prefer a guaranteed single room for the full adventure, this must be arranged in advance – we’re unable to make this change once the trip is underway.
+If you’d prefer a guaranteed single room for the whole trip, this must be arranged in advance – we’re unable to make this change once the trip is underway.

 Can I book a single room for just some nights?